jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 ## @color[#00CF79](Reference Fields)

-- A particular Field Type which allows for soft linking of one Form to another
+- A particular Field Type which allows one Form to reference another Form
-- Allows Users to select a Form Record from another Form (e.g. a Location, Partner, etc.)
+- Users can select a Form Record from another Form (e.g. a Location, Partner, etc.)
-- Using this link, Users can construct queries to obtain data from a referenced Form
+- Can then construct queries to obtain data from a referenced Form

 +++